UPDATED MAR 17, 2020

 With dozens of hiking trails within 20 miles or less, there’s every excuse to get out of the city for the weekend.
 From waterfalls and rocky climbs to island shores and whitewater rapids, these trails have it all.
-So, lace up and see for yourself!
+Lace up and see for yourself!

 A drive to Norcross is well worth it if you’re heading to Jones Bridge Park.
 The rusted remnants of Jones Bridge still stand as a crowd-pleaser, and they mark the beginning of a hike along the river banks.
 A wide network of quiet forest trails (keep an eye out for deer!) crisscrosses through the south end of the park and loops around the Chattahoochee River Environmental Education Center.